aws-samples/aws-cdk-sagemaker-studio/README.md

-# Using the AWS CDK to build and automatise the management of your Sagemaker Studio Users!
+# Build and automatize the management of your Sagemaker Studio Users using AWS CDK!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`sagemakerStudioCDK`)